Jalaswad/Homogenization-PT/README.md

 "Hexsim.r"
 "Survival_PT.r"
 "BC.r"

+Each file depends on one or more products from the previous files to run properly, so they are not standalone.

 Certain data files are also available:

 The Pbdb data that was downloaded using "DownloadPbdb.r" is available as "pbdb.jul2022.csv".